 - site design/architectural plan

-- fit-out kitchen installation, bathroom construction and plumbing (gas and water).
+- fit-out, kitchen installation, bathroom construction and plumbing (gas and water).

 There are often many licences that come with starting a business.
 Some you should consider are:

-- insurance - public liability, professional indemnity, building, contents, income, WorkSafe etc
+- insurance - public liability, professional indemnity, building, contents, income, WorkSafe etc.

-- legal work and lawyer
+- legal work and a lawyer

-- accounting work and bookkeeper/accountant.
+- accounting work and a bookkeeper/accountant.